Towards a future space-based, highly scalable AI infrastructure system design: Results

-As the distance becomes very short (e.g., $\sim$10km for a 10 cm telescope), spatial multiplexing emerges as a new opportunity for further scaling.
+As the distance becomes very short (e.g., $\sim$5km for a 10 cm telescope), spatial multiplexing emerges as a new opportunity for further scaling.
 The smaller beam spot size at shorter distances allows multiple independent beams to be established between transceiver arrays on different satellites, each carrying a separate DWDM datastream.
-For example, as illustrated with three examples on the left of Figure \ref{fig:isl}, a single 10 cm total aperture can be populated with a $2 \times 2$ array of independent 5 cm optical systems at a link distance of 2.5 km, or a $4 \times 4$ array of 2.5 cm systems at 0.63 km, scaling the total bandwidth with the number of parallel links.
-This enables further scaling of bandwidth inversely with distance, analogous to achieving high aggregate bandwidth through parallel spatial streams in Google’s Palomar Optical Circuit Switch \cite{Urata2022MissionApollo}.
+For example, as illustrated with three examples on the left of Figure \ref{fig:isl}, a single 10 cm total aperture can be populated with a $2 \times 2$ array of independent 5 cm optical systems at a link distance of 1.25 km, or a $4 \times 4$ array of 2.5 cm systems at 0.32 km, scaling the total bandwidth with the number of parallel links.
+This enables further scaling of bandwidth inversely with distance, analogous to achieving high aggregate bandwidth through parallel spatial streams in Google's Palomar Optical Circuit Switch \cite{urata2022mission}.
+In this spatially multiplexed regime, the use of coherent detection provides inherent rejection of cross-talk from adjacent beams.

 A bench-scale demonstrator using off-the-shelf components successfully achieved 800\,Gbps unidirectional (1.6\,Tbps bidirectional) transmission across a short free-space path, validating the potential of this approach.